jasraa/tp/docs/UserGuide.md

 ### Add Savings
-Increase savings by specified amount to the savings list
+Adds a specified amount to the savings under a particular category.

 Format:  `add savings c/CATEGORY a/AMOUNT`

 * Increments savings of the specified CATEGORY by AMOUNT given.
-* The `CATEGORY` must be one of the following pre-defined categories: "Salary", "Investments", "Gifts" or "Others".
+* The category for the savings increment.
+It must be one of the pre-defined categories (not case-insensitive):
+    Salary
+    Investments
+    Gifts
+    Others
-* The `AMOUNT` must be a positive integer.
+* The `AMOUNT` is the amount to add to the savings.
+It must be a positive number and can include up to two decimal places.

-* The `DESCRIPTION` can be any string.
+Example of Usage:

+`add savings c/Salary a/500.50`

 ### Add Split Expenses
 Add expenses that are meant for splitting among friends or colleague